artemyk/dynpy/docs/tutorial.rst

 ------------

 dynpy is a package for defining and running dynamical systems in Python.
-The goal is to support a wide-variety of continuous/discrete time and continuous/discrete space dynamical systems with easy extensibility + a clean interface.
+The goal is to support a wide-variety of dynamical systems, both continuous and discrete time as well as continuous and discrete state, with easy extensibility and a clean programming interface.

 dynpy is organized into a hierarchy of classes, with each class representing a different kind of dynamical system.
-The base classes that are using by these systems are defined in :doc:`dynpy.dynsys`.
+The base classes are defined in :doc:`dynpy.dynsys`.
 Some sample systems used in this tutorial are defined in :doc:`dynpy.sample_nets`.

 Random walkers